What are Chancery Records and Why Should I Use Them?

 When I began my genealogical research many years ago, like many other beginners, I focused on marriage records, birth and death records when they were available, as well as wills.
 With experience came more knowledge and I began to use deeds and other land records.
 As I started research in Virginia I attended various workshops and seminars in order to become more knowledgeable about the specific records available in that state.
 One of my educational goals was to learn about those things called “chancery records” that I kept hearing my colleagues discuss.
 By doing so, I was able to add depth and detail to my research, learning to piece together information about individuals who might have otherwise gone unknown and their stories untold.

-To understand these records, a definition of chancery, or chancery courts, is necessary.
+To understand chancery records, a definition of chancery, or chancery courts, is necessary.
 Not all courts judge cases in the same manner.
 Some courts decide cases based on the written laws that either specifically allow or specifically proscribe various actions in certain circumstances.
 There is no latitude for judicial interpretation in these cases; there is no “grey area” as the legal requirements are defined quite clearly.

 Other courts, however, deal with issues of equity or fairness and these courts are called Chancery Courts (in Virginia and Tennessee, for example), Courts of Pleas and Quarter Sessions (in North Carolina, for example), or some other name or distinction.
 According to Black’s Law Dictionary, justice in these courts is “administered according to fairness, as contrasted with strictly formulated rules of common law.”
 In other words, codified law cannot decide these cases readily and a judge must weigh all the elements and decide what a fair resolution is for the complainants and defendants.
 Chancery Courts handle such types of suits as divisions of estates, land disputes, divorce petitions, and business partnership issues.